eflumerf/styleguide/dune-daq-cppguide.md

      // In the .hh file
      namespace mynamespace {

         // All declarations are within the namespace scope.
-     // Notice the lack of indentation.
+        // Notice the indentation of four spaces

         class MyClass {
            public:
                ...
                void Foo();
         };

      }  // namespace mynamespace

      // In the .cc file
      namespace mynamespace {

          // Definition of functions is within scope of the namespace. void MyClass::Foo() {
              ...
          }

      }  // namespace mynamespace
 ```
+[Are people happy with the indentations above?]

 More complex `.cc` files might have additional details, like using-declarations.